 - Included shore excursions as stated in the itinerary

-- Transfer from pier to airport
+- Transfer from the airport to the pier

-March 6, 2025 | Cruise Only |
+September 19, 2026 | Cruise Only |

-Prestige Balcony | $25,639 |
+Prestige Balcony | |

-Deluxe Suite | $27,239 |
+Deluxe Suite | |

 Taxes & Fees Included | |